 This committee’s purpose is to lead the Board of Directors and membership by making recommendations and decisions which align with NBLC’s mission and regional leadership concerning major public policy issues, which are then approved by membership.

-Craig Nelson – Executive Committee – Vice Chair
+Craig Nelson – Executive Committee – Chair

 Nelson Family of Companies